 About Mary Bonell

 Mom and Dad wanted to own the farm that they had worked so hard to maintain; however, it was not meant to be, as the owner was not a man of his word.
-In 1959 Mom and Dad moved our family to a small home located between Kemptville and Spencerville Ontario.
+In 1959 Mom and Dad moved our family to a small home located between Kemptville, and Spencerville, Ontario.
 They found jobs working in accounting at a construction company near Brockville, Ontario.
 When the company closed unexpectedly, they started their own fruit and vegetable business.
 We sold apples door to door in various villages and towns.
 On weekends, we sold our fruit and vegetables at our own vegetable stand.
 I travelled there not too long ago and was amazed to see that the fruit stand and cold storage building that our Dad had built are still on the property.

-The journey wasn’t always easy for either of our parents, and there were many trying times, albeit, Mom persevered and never gave up!
+The journey wasn’t always easy for either of our parents, and there were many trying times, however, Mom persevered and never gave up!
 She was an amazing and unique inspiration to all of us, and, she taught us to hold onto our values and never give up hope; always look ahead and not behind.
 She taught us to be independent and resilient and fight for our rights and our dreams.

 “If We All Help A Little, We All Will Have Helped A Lot”